Menu

 Practice Exercise

-Build a content moderation graph with conditional routing.
+Build a content filter graph with conditional routing.

 – State with fields: text (str), classification (str), response (str)

-– Three handler nodes (handle_safe, handle_warning, handle_blocked) that set appropriate response messages
+– Three handler nodes (handle_safe, handle_warning, handle_blocked) with fitting replies

-– A routing function that reads the classification and routes correctly
+– A router that reads the tag and picks the right lane

 Click to see solution